scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 # 5. Head of Product: Opposite of what I expected
 **Improvement**

-Dedicate as much time to developing your operational skills and organisational skills as you do on your product leadership skills.
+Dedicate as much time to developing your operational skills and organisational skills as you do on your product strategy skills.

 **Background**

-I unofficially started as Head of Product for my organisation in 2016 and won the role officially through open recruitment in 2017.
+I started as Head of Product for my organisation in 2016.
 I’m still excited and privileged to have the role.
-We’re a profession of 60+ people in a business unit of 1,000+ people serving the whole of England and an internal workforce of 80,000+ colleagues.
+Today we’re a profession of 60+ people in a business unit of 1,000+ people serving the whole of England and an internal workforce of 80,000+ colleagues.
 Big challenges, amazing job satisfaction.

 It’s also been the exact opposite of what I expected.
 My focus for the first year was the operations of the profession.
 Second year, organisational improvement was added on (we had a large merger).
 Third year was seeing lots of work pay off and the profession reach maturity.
 It’s at this point that I start significant work on thinking about value and product strategy across the organisation.
 And notice I say ‘begin’, rather than ‘have sorted’.
 My expectation of Head of Product/Director of Product/Chief Product Officer had always been that it was focused on value and strategy alone.
-And in some organisations it is.
-But I was (kinda) the first Head of Product at my organisation and what everyone needed initially was an operational Head of Product.
-Over the years, each operational activity and organisational improvement that’s been rolled out has cleared a little more space.
+But I was (kind of) the first Head of Product at my organisation and what everyone needed initially was an operational Head of Product.
+Over the years, each operational activity and organisational improvement has cleared a little more space for strategy.
 And most importantly, each awesome person working with me in the profession becomes a leader in their own right.
 All of this adds up to me making the space and earning the privilege to start doing more strategic work.

 **Progress**

 I started this improvement in 2017, continuing in 2018, and sharing it via a [post](https://scottcolfer.com/2019/09/01/product-leadership.html) in 2019.
-I’ve started contextualising this so it’ll work in my particular organisation and need to implement more in 2021, alongside looking for gaps and undertaking further development.
+I’ve learned and improved since than and need to implement more in 2021, alongside looking for gaps and undertaking further development.

 # 6. I’ve taken Discovery for granted
 **Improvement**